 Chris had already created a pastel feathered nest high above Prospect Park, and was ready to update her kitchen to match.
 The narrow space was hard to maneuver in, with a huge refrigerator blocking one doorway, and curious cats constantly underfoot whenever she tried to cook.
 Changing the layout opened traffic patterns and clever screen doors (fitted with brass “chicken wire”) allowed for cooking in peace, without cutting off ventilation or making the cats feel left out.

 When Chelsea first wrote me, she described her kitchen as being 8′ wide x 22′ long x 12′ high.
-I imagined the numbers 8 and 12 were accidentally transposed, but no: The bowling alley of a space had originally been the stairway hall of a stately townhouse.
+I imagined some numbers were accidentally transposed, but no: The bowling alley of a space had originally been the stair hall of a stately townhouse.
 When the building entrance was moved to street level, a builder’s kitchen was installed and the ceiling lowered to 8 feet on one end.
-The client wanted a kitchen styled to match the age of the house, and to double the storage.
-Reclaiming all that lost height, I designed a vaulted ceiling with a line of salvaged holophane pendants, atop 2 rows of wall cabinets, accessible by a Putnam rolling ladder.
-Vintage brass pulls trim out cabinets that mix painted wood with stained oak.
-Cabinets on both sides would have made the narrow space too closed in, but the spare wall space is put to use with an oversized cork board to hold pots and utensils.
+Reclaiming all that lost height, I designed a vaulted ceiling with 2 rows of wall cabinets, accessed by a rolling ladder.
+Cabinets on both sides would have made the narrow space too closed in, so the spare wall space is put to use with an oversized cork board to hold pots and utensils.
 The tall column that divides the room in two is disguised as a pantry cabinet while concealing utilities.
 The color of the custom tiles is inspired by a line from the theme song: “The sun pours in like butterscotch.”